Pandaqi/Into-My-Arms/README.md

 I also made sure the game would work on both **desktop** (Windows/Mac/Linux) and **mobile** (Android/iOS).
 The main issue was performance and rescaling/resizing the interface and level area for all different sizes and resolutions.
 I think I succeeded quite well, but I obviously don't have every single device in the world to test the game on.

+(Oh, and, the title of the game comes from the song *Into My Arms* by *Nick Cave*.
+A beautiful song.)

+## Future of the project

+I'm thinking of turning this game into a full game.
+I think the mechanics and look could work really well for a small, cute, puzzle game (especially on mobile).
+If you want to see more of these games, or more of these open source projects for you to study, please support me by donating/buying my work on itch.io: http://pandaqi.itch.io

+## License

-This project is available under the **GNU General Public License v3** This means you can:
+The project source code is open source, available under the **GNU General Public License v3** This basically means you can do whatever you want with it:
 *  View, read, use, and distribute the source code any way you want (even commercially)
 *  If you do so, however, you must also make your project available under the same open source license, give credit to the original project, and highlight any (significant) changes

+The assets (images, soundtrack, etc.) are licensed as **CC BY-NC-SA 4.0** This means you can freely copy, distribute and remix the assets however you like - but not commercially.
+I wanted you to be able to download the project and run it immediately, without errors or steps in between, which is why I still provided all the assets I made (instead of placeholder sprites or something).

 You're more than free to look at the project, learn from it, use parts of it for your own project.
-Please don't blindly copy the assets/systems/code and release it as your own.
+Please don't blindly copy parts of the game and release it as your own.
 You won't learn anything from it, and I would be very, very mad.
 (Well, disappointed might be a better word.)

-Another reason I have for saying this, is the fact that I am thinking of developing the project into a full game, which I would like to release as a paid version in the future.
-If you want to see more of these games, or more of these open source projects for you to study, please support me by donating/buying my work on itch.io: http://pandaqi.itch.io
+## Warnings

 The project was made in approximately two weeks for the game jam, with making it open source always in the back of my mind.
 I am very proud of it and think it looks/works great, but there are always some warnings:
 *  Code is messy or unoptimized in places